Menu

 Sabbatical leave will be for one semester at full salary or for one year at half salary.
 Only tenured faculty are eligible.
 Applications for sabbatical leaves of absence are reviewed by the Research & Grants Committee.
 Applications are reviewed in two steps: Draft applications are due October 1 and final applications are due November 21.
 For more information, see the IU Southeast Research Policy Manual.

-Second Meeting Travel Grants
+Presentation Travel Grants

 Student Assistant Grants